February managed to tick me off

 I want it to be a case of why I should back somebody other than he or she isn’t the other guy.

 Yet, that seems to be the reason to go this year.
+Decisions are made by those who show up.

 Random Notes